kpien/msafer/README.md

 [78] FALSE FALSE FALSE FALSE FALSE FALSE FALSE FALSE FALSE FALSE
 ```
 ## Getting Help
-This is a very brief explanation of the msafer package, for more instruction please visit the Vignette for this package.
+This is a very brief explanation of the msafer package, for more instruction please visit the vignette for this package (in progress).